MONSTER

 Now that's some quality thinking!

-The Thing was out of action for most of these two issues as he was in the midst of a delicate procedure designed to return him to normal.
+The Thing/Ben Grimm was out of action for most of these two issues as he was in the midst of a delicate procedure designed to return him to normal.

-The University at which Rambow worked was a short distance from the sight of the battle in mid-town Manhattan, but it could have been Empire State University or a number of others.
+The university at which Rambow worked was a short distance from the site of the battle in mid-town Manhattan, but it could have been Empire State University or a number of others.

 CLARIFICATIONS: